Horscontexte/Harrington-Tools/README.md

 Start : `node pushEquityResultIntoBDD.js`

-Based on the EquityResult file previously generate, we create each record into a local mongo BDD, using HTTP request.
+Based on the EquityResult file previously generate, we create each record into a local mongoDB, using HTTP request.
 I actually use my custom API : https://github.com/Horscontexte/Poker_Equity_Api

 (Roadmap: Patch the script in order to create a record direcly with `mongoose`, without any HTTP request)